RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: Introduction

-\emph{Network slicing} refers to the allocation of subsets of the network resources among the active services, and is the main strategy for service co-existence adopted by 3GPP~\cite{rel15,rel16}.
-This approach allows the network to provide performance guarantees, even when the services have widely different requirements~\cite{rost2017network}.
-We use the term \emph{spectrum slicing} to denote the network slicing applied to the shared radio spectrum.
-In the context of the \gls{ran}, spectrum slicing can be implemented in the form of diverse \gls{oma} and \gls{noma} techniques. \gls{oma} techniques such as \gls{tdma}, \gls{cdma}, and \gls{ofdma} have been widely studied and implemented in commercial and cellular systems.
+In general, \gls{ran} slicing can be implemented in the form of \gls{oma} and \gls{noma}. \gls{oma} schemes, such as \gls{fdma}, \gls{tdma}, and \gls{cdma}, have been extensively studied and implemented in commercial and cellular systems.
 Moreover, \gls{oma} seems to be the approach preferred by 3GPP for 5G and beyond 5G systems, contextualized in the concept of bandwidth part~\cite{rel15}.
-On the other hand, the \gls{noma} concept refers to the allocation of non-orthogonal resources in the time and frequency domains to multiple services or users: as Fig.~\ref{fig:access} shows, time and frequency resources in the uplink~\cite{Dai2015, Liu2017} are shared in \gls{noma}, while \gls{oma} maintains a strict separation between them.
-To efficiently allow communication in non-orthogonal time-frequency resources, \gls{noma} is usually accompanied by auxiliary mechanisms that enable multi-user detection, e.g., by separation of the users in the power or the code domain~\cite{Song2017, Islam2017, Vaezi2019}.
-In particular, the use of different power levels or of packet-level codes facilitates the use of schemes such as \gls{sic}, where each overlapping signal is iteratively decoded and subtracted from the received composite signal to remove its interference contribution.
-This process is repeated until no more signals can be decoded.
+On the other hand, in \gls{noma} the same time-frequency resources are assigned to multiple services or users.
+This allows, for example, to increase the number of served users with the available resources and/or the spectral efficiency of the system~\cite{Vaezi2019}.
+To enable communication in shared time-frequency resources, \gls{noma} is usually accompanied by multi-user detection techniques, like separation of the users in the code domain, or in the power domain accompanied with \gls{sic} where the individual signals are in turn decoded and subtracted from the received composite signal~\cite{Song2017, Islam2017, Vaezi2019, Dai2018}.

-The performance of \gls{noma} techniques with respect to \gls{oma} has been widely studied in the presence of multiple users of the same type of service~\cite{Maatouk2019, Dai2015, Wu2018, Song2017}.
-For instance, the trade-offs in achievable data rates for \gls{embb} services are clearly characterized in an \gls{awgn} channel with \gls{oma} and power-domain \gls{noma}~\cite{Dai2015, Wu2018}.
-However, further research is needed on novel slicing mechanisms for heterogeneous services, which are essential to support the widely different traffic patterns and requirements of \gls{urllc}, \gls{mmtc}, and \gls{embb} and, hence, fulfill the promises of 5G~\cite{Richart2016, Popovski2018}.

-As noted previously, \gls{noma} is oftentimes accompanied with an added orthogonality component in the power-domain so that the benefits of \gls{sic} can be fully exploited~\cite{Maatouk2019, Dai2015, Wu2018, Song2017, Vaezi2019}.
-However, different performance gains have been observed for \gls{noma} in the uplink and in the downlink.
-In particular, the effect of power control in the uplink can be eclipsed by the channel conditions of the users in combination with imperfect channel state information~\cite{Liu2017}.
-For the most part of this work, we move away from the assumption of having perfect channel state information and consider a conservative scenario where \gls{sic} cannot be immediately performed to recover overlapped signals.
-Specifically, we mainly explore the potential benefits of \gls{noma} in a collision channel, which provides a lower bound on performance of \gls{noma}.
-The benefits of \gls{noma} with different capture thresholds are evaluated by simulation.